Long Distance Moving Cost

 The services you choose and the type of moving company will help to determine the long-distance moving cost.
 If you choose a full-service moving company, it will be the most expensive option.
-However, if you choose to rent a moving truck, you will pay the lowest cost.
+However, if you choose to rent a moving truck, you will pay the lowest long distance moving cost.

 Cost Of long Distance Movers Frequently Asked Questions

-Typically, movers consider long-distance moves to be anything that surpasses 100 miles from source to destination.
-Three Men and a Truck have done cross-country moves for clients routinely surpassing thousands of miles, so we know the drill for long-distance moving.
+Typically, professional movers consider long distance moves to be anything that surpasses 100 miles from source to destination.
+Three Men and a Truck have done cross country moves for clients routinely surpassing thousands of miles, so we know the drill for moving cross country and long distance.

 When we quote clients on a long-distance move, we consider several factors to derive the value.
 However, there may be other factors specific to your job that may impact the final cost of the move.

-When moving long-distance, several factors stand out as impactful on the final cost.
+When moving long-distance, several factors stand out as impactful on how much money you will pay as final cost.
 There are:

 - Weight or size of space needed for items